 Specific requirements below are met

-If you are going on a cruise which is only in Australian waters or calling into ports in Australia you will still require a policy which includes medical cover whilst you are on board the ship (check with your cruise provider) as the medical providers are not registered with Medicare.
+If you are going on a cruise which is only in Australian waters or calling into ports in Australia you will still require a travel insurance policy which includes medical cover whilst you are on board the ship (check with your cruise provider) as the medical providers are not registered with Medicare.
 You will therefore need to select Australian Cruise as your destination.
 This will then allow us to give you medical and evacuation cover whilst at sea but not if you go to a medical provider whilst in port in Australia.
-Please note the Domestic policy does not include any medical cover as we are a general insurer and cannot cover medical costs in Australia.
-Therefore the Domestic policy is not suitable for cruises.
+Please note the Domestic travel insurance policy does not include any medical cover as we are a general insurer and cannot cover medical costs in Australia.
+Therefore the Domestic travel insurance policy is not suitable for cruises.

-When you purchase your policy, we will either post or email your policy documents to you.
+When you purchase your travel insurance policy, we will either post or email your policy documents to you.
 Your documents include your Certificate of Insurance and your Product Disclosure Statement.
-It’s a good idea to carry a copy of your policy documents with you when you travel.
+It’s a good idea to carry a copy of your travel insurance policy documents with you when you travel.
 It is also a good idea to keep them in your email inbox so you can access them if you need to.

-You have 21 days from the date of issue of this policy (as shown on your Certificate of Insurance) to make sure this is the right policy for you, provided you have not started your trip and that you do not want to make a claim or exercise any other right under this policy.
-Simply advise us either by phone or by email if you wish to cancel your policy and we will give you a full refund.
+You have 21 days from the date of issue of this travel insurance policy (as shown on your Certificate of Insurance) to make sure this is the right policy for you, provided you have not started your trip and that you do not want to make a claim or exercise any other right under this policy.
+Simply advise us either by phone or by email if you wish to cancel your travel insurance policy and we will give you a full refund.

 Call +61 2 8055 1697 (reverse charges from the overseas operator).